 The Brexit transition period will conclude on 31st December 2020 and the United Kingdom will leave the European Union (EU) in March 2019 and a hard Brexit or no-deal is becoming increasingly likely.
-The UK will cease to be a part of the EU at 11pm GMT on 29 March 2019, As such, there are some important implications to cross-border trade that many businesses will need to prepare for including EORI, VAT and CE Markings.
+The UK will cease to be a part of the EU at 11pm GMT on 29 March 2019, As such, there are some important implications to cross border trade post Brexit that many businesses will need to prepare for including EORI, VAT and CE Markings.

 Do I need an EORI Number post Brexit?

 An Economic Operators Registration and Identification number or EORI number is required for businesses that import or export of goods in or out of the EU.
 An EORI number is required for dealing with customs when importing or exporting goods.
 Goods must be assigned a classification code which will determine the customs and duty to be paid when importing products.

 EU Based businesses trading with the UK

 After the UK leaves the EU, the non-European Union trade rules will apply when importing or exporting goods.
 EU based business that trade goods with the UK post Brexit will need to obtain an EORI number for registration and identification.
 When importing goods from a non-EU country (the UK), an import declaration is required, and the goods will be subject to customs control.
 When goods are exported to a non-EU country the goods require an export declaration and will be subject to customs control.

 UK Based Businesses trading with the EU

 For a business that is established in the UK, an EORI number will be required to import or export goods with the EU after Brexit.

 Non-EU Based Business